#10 of 10 Things

 There are 3 huge blocks of photos that I’m able to edit within seconds…

-A. Family photos, after the ceremony, usually account for 25 – 100 photos.
+Family photos, after the ceremony, usually account for 25 – 100 photos.
 Depending on the size of the family.

-B. Photos of the Bride and Groom (plus wedding party if done in same location and same lighting) account for 20 – 150 photos (on average).
+Photos of the Bride and Groom (plus wedding party if done in the same location and same lighting) account for 20 – 150 photos (on average).

-C. Dancing photos at the reception are usually around 100-150 photos.
+Dancing photos at the reception are usually around 100-150 photos.

 If needed, I can select the first photo of the group, tweak and then apply that same edit (using the Sync button) to the other 20 – 150 photos.

 Well, for me, it’s quicker to make the adjustments manually (at this point in my workflow) vs. clicking on pre-made presets.

 By keeping my mouse pointer over the editing panels, I can quickly adjust the sliders (by placing it over each slider) by using my arrow keys to increase or decrease the setting.

-Which is much faster then navigating to the left panel, locate a preset, click on it, navigate back to the right panel to “tweak” the preset I selected.
-Then, back and forth, back and forth, back and forth…
+Which is much faster than navigating to the left panel, locate a preset, click on it, navigate back to the right panel to “tweak” the preset I selected.

 So much quicker to do everything in the right panel – to get a perfect edit in seconds.